 A study conducted in Sweden that involved more than 1.4 million people found that parents lived longer than their non-parent counterparts.
 Parents have children to look after them, and still have family as they get older because of their children and grandkids.

 Bonus: Another study found that the more time that children spent with their parents, the longer they lived.

 2. Hugging your child will make both of you happier.

 Science says that hugging increases the hormone oxytocin, which some people refer to as the “love hormone”.
 Increasing this hormone helps reduce stress and has many more benefits.
 Receiving a hug from someone close to you or giving one is even better.
 (Like your child.)
 The recommended amount of hugs a day is eight, but I probably hug my child about 30 times a day.

 Bonus: This study found that the more you hug your kids, the more their brain develops.
 So moms, feel free to hug away!
 Your child will be a genius.

-3. Studies have found that being a mom reduces risk of several cancers.
+3. Being a mom reduces risk of several cancers.